ShanAli0640/News-vs-Troll-Content_Classifier/README.md

 # News-vs-Troll-Content_Classifier

-Set of models to test various neural archietcture for classifying between factual news and troll comments
+Set of models to test various neural archietcture for classifying between factual news and troll comments.

 ### SETUP